 Jeff is a CPA with over ten years of experience in providing audit services.
 Jeff currently works as an Audit Supervisor for Henry & Horne, LLP with a primary focus on auditing government and non-profit entities including school districts, charter schools, cities, towns, counties, and state agencies.
 Jeff also performs training presentations both at Henry & Horne and at various conferences including the Arizona Association of School Business Officials (AASBO).
 Prior to joining Henry & Horne, Jeff was a Senior Accountant for another firm where he specialized in governmental financial and compliance audits of municipalities, school districts, grant schools and state entities.
 He holds a B.S. in Accounting from the University of Phoenix and Masters in Business Administration with an Accounting emphasis from Utah State University.

-Raz Yalov, Member
+Raz Yalov, Secretary

 Raz Yalov is the Co-Founder and CEO of ZCast.
 Bringing more than 25 years of experience in the software and information technology industries, Raz Yalov has unique expertise in working with large enterprise customers and R&D teams as well as hands on experience and small startup teams.